-XYZ derives 77% of its funding from its annual or other long-term members.
-XYZ therefore does not comply with the "substantially the whole" funding requirement for this particular year of assessment.
+XYZ derives 77% of its funding from the prescribed sources of funding, which is less than the required 85% of the "substantially the whole" of the "funding" requirement.
+XYZ therefore does not comply with the "substantially the whole" of the "funding" requirement for this particular year of assessment.